Computer font

-Bitmap fonts are faster and easier to create in computer code than other font types, but they are not scalable: a bitmap font requires a separate font for each size.
-Outline and stroke fonts can be resized in a single font by substituting different measurements for components of each glyph, but they are more complicated to render on screen or in print than bitmap fonts because they require additional computer code to render the bitmaps to display on screen and in print.
+Bitmap fonts are faster and easier to create in computer code than other font types, but they are not scalable: a bitmap typeface requires a separate font design for each size.
+Outline and stroke typefaces can be resized in a single font by substituting different measurements for components of each glyph, but they are more complicated to render on screen or in print than bitmap fonts because they require additional computer code to render the bitmaps to display on screen and in print.
 Although all font types are still in use, most fonts used on computers today are outline fonts.

 Fonts can be monospaced (i.e. every character is plotted a constant distance from the previous character that it is next to while drawing) or proportional (each character has its own width).
 However, the particular font-handling application can affect the spacing, particularly when justifying text.